whage/thesis/thesis.md

 # Introduction, personal motivation
-After having worked only with dynamic languages for a few years, when I first started using staticly typed languages (C# and java in my case) I was struck by how much their type system and typechecker helped me write code faster and more confidently.
+After having worked only with dynamic languages for a few years, when I first started using staticly typed languages (C# and java in my case) I was struck by how much their type system and typechecker helped write code more effectively and more confidently.
 The type system made me think more thoroughly, it allowed me to change parts of the program and be confident that it was still working as expected.
-It was a different way of writing software than I had done before.
+It was a different, a much more pleasant way of writing software than I had done before.
 I became more and more interested in the possibilities of static checking and type systems.
 I started wondering what else was out there that could increase programmer productivity and software quality.
 This curiosity led me to choosing type systems as the topic of my thesis.